cilium/cilium/Documentation/concepts.rst

 Default Security Policy
 -----------------------

-If no policy is loaded, the default behaviour is to allow all communication unless policy enforcement has been explicitly enabled.
+If no policy is loaded, the default behavior is to allow all communication unless policy enforcement has been explicitly enabled.
 As soon as the first policy rule is loaded, policy enforcement is enabled automatically and any communication must then be white listed or the relevant packets will be